 The most common treatment for beta thalassemia is chronic blood transfusions.
-Patients typically receive transfusions every two to four weeks and chronic administration of blood often leads to elevated levels of iron in the body and can cause organ damage over a relatively short period of time.
+Transfusion-dependent patients typically receive transfusions every two to four weeks and chronic administration of blood often leads to elevated levels of iron in the body, which can cause organ damage over a relatively short period of time.
 Patients are often given iron chelators, or medicines to reduce iron levels in the blood, which are associated with their own significant toxicities.
-Low adherence to this burdensome regime often results in death by 30 years of age for patients with transfusion-dependent beta thalassemia.
 In developing countries, where chronic transfusions are not available, most patients die in early childhood.
-Also, a disease-modifying therapy for beta thalassemia, Reblozyl (luspatercept-aamt), recently received FDA approval.
+Also, a disease-modifying therapy for beta thalassemia, Reblozyl (luspatercept-aamt), received FDA approval in 2019.

-A potentially curative therapy for this disease is allo-HSCT, but few patients elect to have this procedure given its associated morbidity and mortality.
-In addition, the European Medicines Agency, or EMA, recently gave a conditional marketing authorization to Zynteglo (autologous CD34 $^+$ cells encoding $\beta$ A-T87Q-globin gene), a lentiviral gene therapy, for the treatment of certain patients with TDT.
+A potentially curative therapy for this disease is allo-HSCT, but few patients elect to have this procedure given its associated morbidity and mortality and the lack of matched and willing donors.
+In addition, the European Medicines Agency, or EMA, gave a conditional marketing authorization to Zynteglo (autologous CD34+ cells encoding β A-T87Q-globin gene), a lentiviral gene therapy, for the treatment of certain patients with TDT in 2019.
 We believe that our therapeutic approach could offer a potentially curative therapy for this devastating disease.